sjulier/Refactored_ORB_SLAM2/README.md

 ORB-SLAM2 builds multiple executables to handle data from the TUM, KITTI and EuRoC datasets for monocular (`mono_tum`, `mono_kitti`, `mono_euroc`), stereo (`stereo_kitti`, `stereo_euroc`) and RGBD (`rgbd_tum`) types of data.
 Each programme has a slightly different way of being invoked.
 The original instructions can be found on the [ORB-SLAM2 github page](https://github.com/raulmur/ORB_SLAM2).
 Modified versions are provided below.

+Some of these methods of running the code seem to be fairly redundant, but we have included this redundancy to confirm with the original ORB-SLAM2 invocation.

 We assume the instructions have been followed to set the `PATH` variable so you don't have to type the full Install path.

 ### Monocular SLAM